mavi-server/mavi/README.md

 ---

-Mavi is born from my social network project.
-When I was developing my project's API, I realized I have some reusable and easy-to-understand patterns in my architecture.
-So I want it to be open-sourced and shared with the world.

-You can visit my social network platforms' [API](https://api.lorinto.com) and the [Web](https://lorinto.com) to see what Mavi can offer.

 `Important`: Mavi is still in development.
 I do not recommend use in production.
 I have plans to make this module more user-friendly and I am open to collaborations.
 You can directly [email](mailto:emrreyalcin@gmail.com) me or open an issue.
-Also, let me know if you need help, or having trouble.🙂
+Please let me know if having trouble.🙂

 ---